Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Sampling/Readme.md

 Sample preprocessing involves the necessary steps taken to prepare and treat collected samples before analysis or further experimentation.

+- __quenching_method__
+  - Type: String
+  - Description: Techniques or methods used to halt the reaction, including the chemicals or procedures employed (e.g., heat treatment).
+Accurate documentation of quenching methods in enzymatic reactions is vital as        these methods can significantly impact subsequent analytical procedures.
+For instance, opting for an organic solvent as a quenching reagent can notably enhance the solubility of substrates or products, directly         influencing downstream analyses.

+- __quenching_ratio__
+  - Type: String
+  - Description: Information about the precise ratio or volume of the quenching solution in relation to the reaction mixture. (__if_applicable__)

 - __treatment_procedure__
   - Type: string
-  - Description: Details regarding the sample processing steps that were carried out after it was collected from the reaction vessel.
+  - Description: Any further details regarding the sample processing steps that were carried out after it was collected from the reaction vessel (e.g., filtering samples).

 <hr>